Stability and invariant measure asymptotics in a model for heavy particles in rough turbulent flows: Notation, Mathematical Setting and Main Results

 \end{remark}

-\begin{remark} As mentioned in the introduction, ergodic properties of reflective SDEs with non-degenerate noise have been established in a number of settings~\cite{budhiraja1999simple,cattiaux1992stochastic, cattiaux2017hitting,cattiaux2013poincare, dupuis1994lyapunov}.
-However, to the best of the authors' knowledge, analogous results for reflective SDEs with degenerate noise appear to be rarer. \end{remark}
+\begin{remark} As mentioned in the introduction, ergodic properties of reflective SDEs with non-degenerate noise have been established in a number of settings~\cite{budhiraja1999simple,cattiaux1992stochastic, cattiaux2017hitting,cattiaux2013poincare, dieker2013positive, dupuis1994lyapunov}.
+On the other hand, to the best of the authors' knowledge, analogous results for reflective SDEs with degenerate noise appear to be rarer.
+See, however, the works \cite{dieker2013positive,lipshutz2021sensitivity}, which treat cases of reflective SDEs with degenerate noise.
+While \cite{lipshutz2021sensitivity} treats reflected Brownian motion in a convex polyhedral cone, reference \cite{dieker2013positive} discusses ``piecewise" Ornstein-Uhlenbeck processes using quadratic Lyapunov structure.
+For the system~\eqref{eqn:xyz}, there is no obvious starting guess for a global Lyapunov function because of the underlying instability discussed in Remark \ref{rem:wel-posed}.
+The stability in our system is dictated by a complicated dynamical structure which combines fast exits from the unstable region with subsequent transportations to the stable region, from which the Markov process returns to the ``center" of space. \end{remark}

 The proof of Proposition~\ref{prop:ne} and Theorem~\ref{thm:geometric.ergodicity} (a)-(b) will follow by establishing the existence of an appropriate Lyapunov functional $\Psi$ as in~Proposition~\ref{prop:Lyapunov:xyz} below, showing that the dynamics makes frequent returns to the \emph{center} of space, and by proving that initial conditions in this center minorize, Proposition~\ref{prop:minorization} below, allowing one to couple a solution pair once both have arrived in the center~\cite{hairer2011yet, mattingly2002ergodicity, meyn1992stochastic}.